mixu/wildglob/readme.md

   </tr>
 </table>

-`NOP` refers to a no-op matcher, that is, a function that just returns `true` and does not actually perform any useful matching.
-From that, you can see that:
+When run with a no-op matcher, wildglob ran in 3.490s.
+From this we can conclude:

-- `wildglob` has an overhead of ~800ms over just using `fs` operations
+- that `wildglob` has an overhead of ~800ms over just using `fs` operations
 - that adding a matcher algorithms such as Minimatch adds another 2000ms or so
 - that interestingly, minimatch itself is quite fast, faster than wildmatch and the slowness in node-glob is mostly from management overhead rather than the matching engine itself (which definitely surprised me)